barabasizsolt/AndroidAutomotive/README.md

 The above mentioned sensors are the following:
   * EV battery level (Wh) - the current charged status of the vehicle in percentage
   * Battery capacity (Wh) - the maximum battery capacity
-  * Range remaining (m) - the maximum ranged that could be traveled with the current charged status
+  * Range remaining (m) - the maximum range that could be traveled with the current charged status
   * Odometer (km) - total traveled distance with the vehicle
   * EV instantaneous charge rate sensor (mW) - the current charging rate
   * Outside temperature (°C)